BSidesVienna/bsidesvienna.github.io/02_cfp.md

 end of November.
 In true BSides fashion we're looking for a good mix of security and hacker talks designed to wow the crowd and keep them coming back for more.

+If you want to get a feel for what we're looking for check out the [archive](/archive/) of our past BsidesVienna events.

 We are currently seeking a selection of hands-on workshops, presentations and shorter (15-minute) lightning talks.
 BSides is an open, international event, the official conference language for all talks, trainings and workshops